FarronF/limerick-council-meetings/meetings/2022/04/27-Meeting of the Travel and Transportation Strategic Policy Committee/Minutes - Meeting of the Travel and Transportation Strategic Policy Committee - 22nd February 2022.md

 confirmed that the Council will be running a new competition once bye-laws are in place.
 GoCar

-was a pilot but a full tender process will be put in place.--- 5
+was a pilot but a full tender process will be put in place.
+---
+5

 **Item 7: Notice of Motion submitted by Mr. Bruce Harper**